CatVeiga/Placearch/README.md

 ## Considerations

-This project was bootstrapped with <a href="">Create React App</a>.
+This project was bootstrapped with <a href="https://github.com/facebook/create-react-app">Create React App</a>.
 You can find more information on how to perform common tasks here .
-To load the Google Map, I used <a href="">react-google-maps</a>
+To load the Google Map, I used <a href="https://github.com/tomchentw/react-google-maps">react-google-maps</a>
-And to fetch the API <a href="">Foursquare</a>, I used the <a>superagent package</a>
+And to fetch the API <a href="https://developer.foursquare.com/docs">Foursquare</a>, I used the <a href="https://www.npmjs.com/package/superagent">superagent package</a>

 ## Important

-Please be aware, that I redo this project for so many times, that I exceed the request quota for this API key (Google), so if you want to see the markers you need to use your own API key.
+* Please be aware, that I redo this project for so many times, that I exceed the request quota for this API key (Google), so if you want to see the markers you need to use your own API key.

+* Also, please note the service worker only works in production mode.
+To build the app for production run:

+`npm run build`

 ## Contributing